lindluni/actions-runner-manager/README.md

 As such, it is ultra secure as it contains no extraneous dependencies requiring being kept up to date and potentially exposing the application API's to outside vulnerabilities.

-The major caveat of the Distroless container is that it contains no shell making it more secure, but as such, it cannot be exec'ed into.
+The major caveat of the Distroless container is that it contains no shell, thus making it more secure, but as such, it cannot be exec'ed into.
 If you require a shell, you must modify the Dockerfile to use a different base image for the final container.

 You can read up on the Google Distroless base image at the links below: